fahimasqalani/Laravel-Projects-MyPost/README.md

 # Laravel-Projects-MyPost
 A website to share posts/stories/status

-Credit to Traversy Media for this tutorial
+Credit to Traversy Media for this tutorial.

 MyPost Web